-How Do You Get An Egg In "Pokemon Go"?
-It's Easier Than You Think
+How To Get An Egg In "Pokemon Go"

 It’s been less than a week, and humanity has already entered into the era that future historians will refer to as “The 'Pokemon Go' Age.”
 If you’re still figuring out how to play everyone’s new obsession, you may be wondering how to get an egg in "Pokemon Go."
 For the most part, finding and hatching eggs is quite simple — you just need to put on your walking shoes and get moving.